 The famous fitas have been used by Brazilian designers locally and nationally in many different ways.
-To see an example, check out this page from Namira.
 Aside from their fashion statement, the user must have three knots tied and if the ribbon falls off naturally, the wishes will be granted.
 According to Travelvice.com…

 “Multiple chances for a miracle, or chances for multiple miracles, are obtained as the wearer makes a wish each time one of three knots are tied to secure the fita around the wrist.

 No wish will be granted unless the cloth is permitted to wear until it disintegrates naturally, and falls from the wrist of its accord.
 If you remove or cut the ribbon yourself the wishes will not—never?—come true and invites bad luck and misfortune upon you.

 If you plan to stay the course and leave the ribbon on, it’s a serious commitment.
 The typical fita is rumored to fall off after a handful of months, but I’ve read stories of ribbons staying intact for anywhere from six months to two years after they were tied!

 There was one Internet source found that said you must never purchase your own ribbons, but only accept them as gifts.
 Additionally, some sites mention a third party should tie the knots for you, as you make your wishes.”

 My personal favorite use of the fita motif is on the canga…